ibdao/react-jobly/README.md

 Please clone this repository and <a href='https://github.com/ibdao/react-jobly-backend'> react-jobly-backend repository.

 Please create a PSQL database named: 'jobly' using jobly.sql from the backend repo.
-From commandline this can be done by : createdb -f jobly.sql
+From commandline this can be done by : psql -f jobly.sql

+if 'react-scripts' not found: Please type 'npm install react-scripts' in your project directory.

 ## Available Scripts